SAP-samples/btp-azure-opensap/Week2/Unit4/README.md

 Furthermore, decoupling of the connection allows scaling of the endpoints globally as close to the end-users as possible, minimizing latency, increasing up-time and performance.
 Different routing techniques like performance-based, availability-based, weighted, or geo-based are typically used.

-In this mission you will learn how to run multiple SAP Cloud Integration tenants (SAP Integration Suite) in parallel to apply the mechanisms mentioned above.
+In this unit you will learn how to run multiple SAP Cloud Integration tenants (SAP Integration Suite) in parallel to apply the mechanisms mentioned above.
 Azure Traffic Manager will play a significant role in routing the traffic intelligently to different SAP Cloud Integration tenants.

 From a service perspective, you'll be using a number of SAP BTP and Microsoft services:
 * **SAP Integration Suite**: The SAP Integration Suite helps you to quickly develop and manage reliable communication between applications, services, and systems.